Integration

 if you want a backpressured actor interface.

-The stream can be completed successfully by sending Akka.Actor.Status.Success
+The stream can be completed successfully by sending Akka.Actor.Status.Success to the actor reference.

-The stream can be completed with failure by sending Akka.Actor.Status.Failure
+The stream can be completed with failure by sending Akka.Actor.Status.Failure to the

 actor reference.